Medellin’s hard-line approach to crime seems to be failing as the city helplessly watches its murder rate skyrocket

 Since Mayor Federico Gutierrez took office in 2016, the city’s homicide rate has increased by over 27% after reaching an all-time low in 2015.

-The violence has particularly spiked in the west of the city, particularly in the troubled La America, Altavista, Robledo and San Javier districts where gangs aligned to paramilitary group AGC have been fighting gangs loyal to local crime syndicate “Oficina de Envigado.”
+The violence has particularly spiked in the west of the city, mostly in the troubled La America, Altavista, Robledo and San Javier districts where gangs aligned to paramilitary group AGC have been fighting gangs loyal to local crime syndicate “Oficina de Envigado.”

 But homicides have also been increasing in the wealthy and touristy neighborhoods of Laureles and El Poblado, and are seemingly out of control in Bello, the municipality bordering Medellin in the north.

 Source: Medellin Police Department

 The city’s homicide rate is not the only crime indicator that is showing a deterioration in security.
 Street robberies, which affect more of the city’s residents than homicides, have been increasing for years.

 Source: Medellin Police Department